 Reconstitution of the niche where the Venus de Milo was found.
 Olivier Voutier, as Colonel in the Greek Army.

 The rest of the story gets confusing, with a dozen people playing a part in the acquisition.
 Yorgos, the shepherd, offered the French consul, who spoke fluent Greek, to buy the statue.
-A deal was made, but none of the French officials on the island had enough money or authority to complete the purchase.
-They had to refer to their superiors.
-Yorgos, who needed stones for his wall, waited for his reward.
+A deal was agreed upon, but none of the French officials on the island had enough money or authority to complete the purchase.
+While they referred to their superiors, Yorgos, who needed stones for his wall, waited for his reward.

-Another offer was made to the shepherd, where the statue would be gifted to an Ottoman official in Constantinople.
-The island was part of the Ottoman Empire, as the modern, independent Greek state only came to be in 1828.
+In the meantime, the shepherd received another offer.
+The statue would be gifted to an Ottoman official in Constantinople, as the island was part of the Ottoman Empire.
+The modern, independent Greek state only came to be in 1828.

-By the time the French returned to complete the purchase, Venus was about to be loaded on a ship, and leave for Constantinople.
+When the French returned to complete the purchase, Venus was about to be loaded on a ship bound for Constantinople.
 After two days of arguments and negotiations, the situation was resolved, and Yorgos received his payment.

+We don't know who she is.
+Milo only is the name of the Greek island where the discovery took place.
 The features that would have helped identify her, held in her arms, are lost.
 But, to state the obvious, this is the body of a half-naked woman.
 In ancient Greece, the gods took human form.
 To the point that gods and mortals could even love each other, and have children.
-Hercules and Achilles were born of the union between gods and mortals.
+Hercules and Achilles were born the union between gods and mortals.

 If the gods had the same appearance than humans, how does one know if a sculpture depicts a divine or human figure?
 Size, gods are depicted taller than humans, and the Venus de Milo is larger-than-life, at 6 ft 6.
 The best materials are used for gods, solid gold and elephant ivory, gilded bronze, or fine marble.